sstarko/LocalGradientsReview/README.md

 Raw temperature data and code used to generate in situ temperatures for the Barkley Sound case study in Fig 7 can be found at: https://zenodo.org/doi/10.5281/zenodo.6397742

-Each of the files described above is also provided in CSV format